Hottentotta: General characteristics

 Members of Hottentotta are generally moderately sized scorpions, with a total length of 70–90 mm; the smallest species are 30 mm long, while the largest species reach 100–130 mm.
 They belong to the most colorful species of scorpions.
 The base color ranges from bright yellow to black, with most species colored in brown or reddish tones.
 Many species are ornamented by color spots or bands especially on the mesosoma.
 Coloration may be considerable variable between individuals of the same species or among regional populations.

 They show a typical buthid habitus with gracile pedipalp chelae and a moderately thickened metasoma.
 The vesicle is bulbous and proportionally large in some species.
 The cephalothorax and mesosoma shows distinct granulation in most species, some are strongly hirsute.
 The tergites of the mesosoma bear three distinct, longitudinal carinae (ridges).

 Toxicity

 As in other buthids the venom in at least some species of Hottentotta is relatively potent and can be of medical importance to humans.

-H. tamulus, the Indian red scorpion, has evidently caused human fatalities by cardiovascular and pulmonary manifestations of intoxication and is considered the most lethal scorpion species in the world.
+Hottentotta tamulus, the Indian red scorpion, has evidently caused human fatalities by cardiovascular and pulmonary manifestations of intoxication and is considered the most lethal scorpion species in the world.

 Kleber et al. (1999) listed envenomation by at least four other species as to cause clinically significant symptoms.

 This listing is not comprehensive due to lack of data and all species of Hottentotta are potentially highly venomous to humans.

 Note that the LD50 value might differ considerably between populations of the same species.